-For my most recent vacation, when it came to planning out my looks and hairstyles, there was absolutely no way I was able to just wear my hairstyle in its curly state.
+For my most recent vacation, there was absolutely no way I was able to just wear my hairstyle in its curly state.
 For one, the occasion called for tons of travel each day, leaving me with little-to-no time to worry about my hair.
 You’re probably wondering why should one worry about their hair while on vacation?
 Well, if you’re all about serving the best looks from hair-to-toe no matter where you are in the world, you’ll definitely catch my drift.

 Out of all the braided styles that I could have chosen for this vacation, I decided that box braids were the right fit.
 The style still gave me the flexibility of alternating styles based on my ensemble and the best part, I was able to do my hair on the go!
 I have not worn braids in my hair since I was a teen so I was up for a challenge.
 Where do I go?
 What inspiration pictures should I bring?
 How long am I going to keep them in considering the cost?
 Unless you have the hookup, getting braids installed into your hair can run you anywhere from $100-$200.